simplicitesoftware/documentation/docs/documentation/core/externalobject-code-examples.md

 ### Ajax APIs

-Most external pages are using the Ajax APIs to interact with Simplicit&eacute;&reg; services instead of doing full page request/responses to the server.
+Most external pages are using the Ajax APIs to interact with Simplicité&reg; services instead of doing full page request/responses to the server.

 As indicated above, the Ajax APIs JavaScripts are included by default in the **standard** decorated pages.
 In other cases they must be explicitly included: